Bchuasj/SPM_Project/README.md

 4. Following that, click on "Import" to import CSV files one by one into phpmyadmin to populate the tables in SPM DDL Script.sql.

-5. The SQL files are to be imported in this order:
+5. The SQL files are to be individually imported in this order:
-    1. Role.csv
+    1. Role.csv in role table
-    2. workRole.csv
+    2. workRole.csv in workrole table
-    3. Skill.csv
+    3. Skill.csv in skill table
-    4. workRoleSkills.csv
+    4. workRoleSkills.csv in workroleskills table
-    5. Staff.csv
+    5. Staff.csv in staff table
-    6. Course.csv
+    6. courses.csv in course table
-    7. SkillCourses.csv
+    7. SkillCourses.csv in skillcourses table
-    8. LearningJourney.csv
+    8. LearningJourney.csv in learningjourney table
-    9. LearningJourneyDetails.csv
+    9. LearningJourneyDetails.csv in learningjourneydetails table
-    10. StaffSkills.csv
+    10. StaffSkills.csv in staffskills table
-    11. Registration.csv
+    11. Registration.csv in registration table

 6. Start a new terminal on VSCcode and change the directory to backend folder.